AgnesSG/AgnesSG.github.io/_projects/7_urban_growth_disasters.markdown

 ---

 **The place** Containing the country’s second largest city and crucial infrastructure, the Samala River catchment has a large socio-economic importance for Guatemala.
-Each year, a large number of natural disasters producing significant losses are reported in this region and, with a rainy season that lasts 6 months, most of them are related to water.
+Each year, a large number of natural disasters associated with significant losses are reported in this region and, with a rainy season that lasts 6 months, most of them are related to water.
 Furthermore, disaster-related losses have been increasing over time in this region.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">